scalawithcats/scala-with-cats/src/pages/monads/eval.md

 ans.value // second access
 ```

+`Eval` has a `memoize` method that
-We can use `Eval's` `memoize` method to memoize a chain of computations.
+allows us to memoize a chain of computations.
-Calculations before the call to `memoize` are cached,
+The result of the chain up to the call to `memoize` is cached,
 whereas calculations after the call retain their original semantics:

 ```tut:book